- Knowledge representation and formal modeling in the humanities

-On 2016-07-04, I gave an invited talk on “Establishing Digital Humanities as Metascience for Computer-Based Humanities and Social Sciences” at the University of Lausanne.
+On 2016-07-04, I gave an invited talk on “Establishing Digital Humanities as Metascience for Computer-Based Humanities and Social Sciences” at RWTH Aachen University.

 On 2016-06-10, I gave an invited talk on “Digital Humanities Defined Differently” the University of Groningen.

 On 2016-04-04, I gave an invited talk at Charles University, Prague, in the Fred Jelinek Seminar Series on the topic of “The digital humanities—the ‘computational linguistics’ for the rest of the humanities?”